sdushantha/pyradio/README.md

 # clone the repo
 $ git clone https://github.com/sdushantha/pyradio

+# change into the new directory
+$ cd pyradio

 # install the requirements
 $ pip3 install -r requirements.txt
 ```
-This will clone the repository to your local PC and install the dependencies, python-vlc, colorama and requests.
+This will clone the repository to your local PC and install the dependencies, `colorama`, `python-vlc`, and `requests`.
 Also, the [VLC media player](https://www.videolan.org/vlc/) must be installed.

 ## Usage